clatisus/clatisus.github.io/source/_posts/2020-1-8-Daily-Exercise.md

 ## Largest Subarray Length K
 Array X is greater than array Y if the first non-matching element in both arrays has greater value in X than in Y

-Given an array A contains N distinct integers.
-Find the largest contiguous subarray length K.
+Given an array A contains N distinct integers and an integer K. Find the largest contiguous subarray length K.

 $1\le K \le N \le 100$
 $1\le A[j] \le 1000$